 We have identified safe, affordable housing as one of the primary needs in our community.
-With this in mind, we will strongly consider funding for activities that aim to address lead-based paint hazards, which we recoginze as one of many ongoing housing challenges in Dunkirk.
+With this in mind, we will strongly consider funding for activities that aim to address lead-based paint hazards.
+We recoginze these hazards as one of many ongoing housing challenges in Dunkirk, especially with the advanced age of our housing stock.
+Addressing lead-based paint hazards will continue to be an important part of the housing rehabilitation activities undertaken with CDBG funds.